jagheterfredrik/mbs-bs5/README.md

 # MBS-BS5
 Research notes into the MBS-BS5 BMS module made by [MPS](https://www.acermps.com) found in some Biltema e-bike batteries, firmware 19.0322.11.

 My battery stopped working and so I decided to understand why.
 The top-most LED indicator (4) is blinking, indicating "malfunction".
+The reason behind the malfunction code is a blown fuse.
+The reason for the fuse being blown is in question, however as [the fuse](https://www.eaton.com/content/dam/eaton/products/electronic-components/resources/data-sheet/eaton-scf9550-self-control-fuse-data-sheet-elx1135-en.pdf) is software-controlled.

 ## SWD
 SWD is broken out to soldered headers, one per MCU.
 The one closest to the LED indicators seem to run the show.
 Neither MCU is read protected.